Alan-N-Pereira/Pizzetta/README.md

 # Pizzetta

 The Pizzetta is an online web app built for ordering pizza online.
 The Pizzetta application was built using Next.js, MongoDB & Redux.
 The Application contains homepage, ordering page and cart page.
 The new products can be added as admin.
 You can click on product to get info and then add it to cart to buy.
+Payment can be done using paypal api.

 ## Getting Started